Astigmatism—causes, symptoms and possible treatments

 #Helps protect against transmission of harmful UV radiation to the cornea and into the eye.

-Rewards paid in the form of an ACUVUE brand Prepaid Mastercard.
-Use your card everywhere Mastercard is accepted in the U.S. issued by The Bancorp Bank, Member FDIC, pursuant to license by Mastercard International Incorporated.
-Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.
-Your use of the prepaid card is governed by the Cardholder Agreement, and some fees may apply.
+Rewards paid in the form of an ACUVUE® Prepaid Mastercard®.
+Use your card anywhere Mastercard is accepted in the U.S. This card is issued by The Bancorp Bank, N.A., pursuant to license by Mastercard International Incorporated.
+Mastercard and the circles design are registered trademarks of Mastercard International Incorporated.
+The Bancorp Bank, N.A.; Member FDIC.
 This is not a gift card.
+This card is issued for loyalty, award or promotional purposes.
 Please note that prepaid cards are subject to expiration, so pay close attention to the expiration date of the card.